AdobeDocs/experience-platform.en/help/query-service/sql/alter-table.md

 ---
 title: Use the ALTER TABLE Command to Set an Identity or a Primary Identity
 description: The functionality of the ALTER TABLE command has been expanded in Adobe Experience Platform Query Service to allow users to set an identity or a primary identity to existing tables.
-The document explains how to use the ALTER TABLE command to set an identity or a primary identity.
+The document explains how to use the ALTER TABLE command to set a primary identity or secondary identity.
 ---
 # Use the ALTER TABLE Command to Set an Identity or a Primary Identity

-Adobe Experience Platform Query Service have added new constraints for the `ALTER TABLE` command that allows you to mark dataset columns as either primary or secondary identities.
+Adobe Experience Platform Query Service has added new constraints for the `ALTER TABLE` command that allows you to mark dataset columns as either primary or secondary identities.
 This feature can be used to ensure that flagged fields are consistent with data privacy requirements.
-With this command you can add new columns to existing tables, while simultaneously adding and deleting constraints for both primary and secondary IDs table columns directly through SQL.
+With this command, you can add new columns to existing tables, while simultaneously adding and deleting constraints for both primary and secondary IDs table columns directly through SQL.

 ## Getting started